DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 ### Installing Hugo - Prebuilt Binaries Installation in Linux
 1. Go to this website: https://github.com/gohugoio/hugo/tags
-2. Download the version you want to use.
+2. Download the version that is going to be used.
 For my website I use the version 0.119.0.

-    ```shell
+    ```bash
     # Command (Run in Terminal):
     wget <download_link> -P ~/installer/